80 for Brady: Plot

-The quartet are about to be thrown out again by a different security guard when they run into Dan who invites them into his box suite as his guests.
-Concerned as they watch the Atlanta Falcons build a 28-3 lead over the Patriots, they decide to take action and sneak into the Patriots coordinators' booth.
-Betty hijacks the defensive coordinator's headset and uses her vast knowledge of math to give a playcall which leads to a sack, while Lou talks to Brady and gives him an inspirational message, explaining how he helped her get through her chemo treatment, which causes the quarterback to gain renewed energy.
-The quartet return to their box suite and watch in jubilation as Brady leads the Patriots to a comeback victory.
-Maura reveals she made back the money Lou spent on the fake tickets by making a bet on the Patriots winning with the owner of the suite.
-The women are approached again by security, and escorted to the Patriots' locker room, and thanked by the players for their dedication, including Brady.
+They then run into Dan who invites them into his box suite as his guests.
+Concerned as they watch the Atlanta Falcons build a 28–3 lead over the Patriots, they sneak into the Patriots coordinators' booth.
+Betty hijacks the defensive coordinator's headset and gives him a playcall which leads to a sack, while Lou talks to Brady and gives him an inspirational message.

+The four return to their box suite and watch as Brady leads the Patriots to a victory.
+Maura reveals she made back the money Lou spent on the fake tickets by making a bet on the Patriots winning with the suite owner.
+The women are approached by security and escorted to the Patriots' locker room, and then thanked by the players for their dedication.

-Three years later, Trish, Maura, Betty, and Lou, along with Mickey and Lou's daughter Sara, prepare to watch Brady's first game with his new team the Tampa Bay Buccaneers, wearing combination Patriots/Buccaneers Brady jerseys and it is revealed that Lou is perfectly fine.
+Three years later, Trish, Maura, Betty, and Lou, along with Mickey, and Lou's daughter Sara, prepare to watch Brady's first game with his new team the Tampa Bay Buccaneers, and it is revealed that Lou is in good health.
 Sometime later, the four women sit on a beach with Brady discussing their retirements.

 Cast

-Brady's former Patriots teammates Rob Gronkowski, Danny Amendola and Julian Edelman have cameo appearances as themselves.
+Brady's former Patriots teammates Danny Amendola, Julian Edelman, and Rob Gronkowski have cameo appearances as themselves.